 Dear colleagues, I just wanted to flag these upcoming events being offered to students by IBM Z. These events are aimed at TY & SC students or young adults age 16 yrs and up!
 All events are free and students can register through Eventbrite if […]

 Compsci.ie is a portal site to browse and search for Computer Science resources as part of the Scoilnet portal.
 It is a collaboration between Scoilnet, The Department of Education & Skills (Inspectorate) and PDST Computer Science.
 Any teacher registered with the Teaching Council can register for a Scoilnet Account and add resources.

 The Computers in Education Society of Ireland (CESI) is the teacher professional network for anyone with an interest in the potential of technology to enhance the teaching and learning experience for all involved in education.

 The CESI•CS community of practice focusses on computing education at all levels and is a collaboration with education centres throughout Ireland through ATECI, the Association of Teachers’ / Education Centres in Ireland and supported by Google.

-In 2017 CESI welcomed the announcement of the intended introduction of Computer Science (CS) as a Leaving Certificate Subject.
-CESI members are also involved in the Junior Cycle Short Course in Coding, others are developing Computational Thinking in Primary and there is representation from 3rd level too.
+In 2017 CESI welcomed the announcement of the intended introduction of Computer Science as a Leaving Certificate Subject.
+Members are also involved in the Junior Cycle Short Course in Coding, some are developing Computational Thinking in Primary and there is representation from third level too.